 There are numerous reasons why people adopt a cloud computing infrastructure.
 Here are the top four reasons:

-Cloud computing is cost-efficient because it doesn't require spending money on equipment, like hardware, utilities, facilities, or building a data center.
+Cloud computing is cost-efficient, because it doesn't require spending money on equipment, such as hardware, utilities, facilities, or the necessity of building a data center.
 It also reduces the need for paying an IT team to handle those operations.
 Cloud systems also reduce downtime-related costs, since downtime is rare.
-Cloud computing is speed-efficient because it only takes seconds to spin up a new computing instance with its agility and speed.
-More ways cloud computing is efficient are automatic software updates, continuous integration, and easy testing and deployment.
+Cloud computing is speed-efficient, because it only takes seconds to spin up a new computing instance with its agility and speed.
+More ways cloud computing is efficient include automatic software updates, continuous integration, and easy testing and deployment.

 Data security is a major concern for most businesses.
 Cloud systems guarantee securely handled and stored data with its advanced security features, reducing cybercrime and a company's risk.
 Some advanced features include granular permissions, access management, and platform baseline protections.
 Cloud computing provides better control and visibility over sensitive data.
 With data stored in the cloud, there are no capacity restraints helping with and improving backup and restore processes.